hjhart/the_rotten_pirate/README.md

 ### Potential TODOS

+* Can we search for movies on Amazon/Netflix for instant streaming or purchase?
+* Add the ability to organize your files.
+So, drop the subtitles and the other movie files into another directory.
+* Download a single movie rake download "Revenge of the Nerds"
+* Generate a little summary of movies that were fetched
+	* Synapsis
+	* Link to trailer
+	* Link to watch the movie
+	* Show any screenshots of the movie if they have any
+	* Links to download subtitles (if it's a foreign movie?)
 * Allow for import of top movies?
 	* Add more of http://www.rottentomatoes.com/help_desk/syndication_txt.php these
 * Have a method of deleting movies (or at least wiping the database clean)
 * I'm getting some Timeout::Errors when I'm downloading too many torrents at once.
 Should we be catching those?
 * Figure out when the rotten tomatoes files update and configure the crontab to run at those times.
+(DVDS generally come out on Tuesdays, but in some cases they are done other days (e.g. Harry Potter, Twilight, etc...)
 * Don't bother to download if the quality isn't up to a configurable rating.
-* Automatically create the database if it's not created yet (remove one step from the installation process)

 ### Support